varunbiswasgit/aiacode/Clean_data_whatsapp.ps1 README.md

 ## Generic Use Cases

 ### 1. **Log File Processing**
-   - **Purpose:** Clean and structure server or application log files with timestamped entries for better readability and analysis.
+   Purpose: Clean and structure server or application log files with timestamped entries to improve readability and analysis.
    - **Example Input:** Log files with entries like `[M/D/YY, H:MM:SS]`.

 ### 2. **Survey or Interview Data**